bundschuhlab/PublicationScripts/WoundEdgeHypermethylation/README.md

 ## System requirements

 The code consists of two python scripts, which should run under any version of python 2.7.
 Specifically, they have been tested under python 2.7.5 on Linux version 3.10.0.
-The dmr_v_deg.py script depends on the commonly used packages numpy and matplotlib while the sorting.py script does not have any dependencies outside of standard python libraries.
+The `comparing.py` script depends on the commonly used packages `numpy` and `matplotlib` while the `sorting.py` script does not have any dependencies outside of standard python libraries.

 ## Installation